FAQ - Form Builder and Form Runner

 - Questions about specific features

-- What accessibility guidelines are forms created with Form Builder compliant with?
+- Are forms created with Form Builder accessible?

 - How can I create forms which users can fill out offline?